SuperIlu/DOStodon/README.md

 - No support for emojis (replaced by spaces)
 - No support for characters like umlauts, etc.
 - The toot composer only supports BACKSPACE, it is not a real text editor.
+- You can only remove the whole editor content.
+You can't undo adding an image.
+- You can only add ALT text for the last image added.
 - Bookmarks and favourites do not support pagination (yet).
 - **NO REAL TESTING/QUALITY ASSURANCE!** Folks, this is a **fun project**, if you need a production ready client contribute or use something real!
 If it works for you, it works, but don't blame me for broken commits or missing features...